wolandark/vim-live-server/README.md

 # Vim Live Server
+## Preview your web development in your browser in real time.
 A dead-simple live server implementation using [browser-sync](https://www.npmjs.com/package/browser-sync).

- Preview your code in your browser as you change it with ease.

 ## Dependency
 - nodejs